qiaosiyi/key-board/README.md

 we have release the stm32 frameware source code version 1.1 in release block in 2018 jan 17.
 [download it in zip file](https://github.com/qiaosiyi/key-board/releases)
 # PCB design
-we will open source the PCB design and schematic diagram.
+We have just open source the PCB design and schematic diagram version1.11 in release block in 2018 feb 5. [download PCB SCH FILES](https://github.com/qiaosiyi/key-board/files/1693680/pcbreleasev1.1.zip)
 # steel plate design
 we will open source the steel plate CAD file.